ldzzz/kacky-gameserver-backend/api/player/README.md

    "role": "string",
    "isMuted": bool,
    "isBlacklisted": bool,
-   "createdAt": "ISO8601 datetime string", "updatedAt": "ISO8601 datetime string", "streamData": {                          # or null if it doesn't exist
+   "createdAt": "datetime string iso8601 (UTC)", "updatedAt": "datetime string iso8601 (UTC)", "streamData": {                          # or null if not a streamer (this can be inferred by role)
       "platform": "string",
       "streamerLogin": "string",
       "streamStatus": bool
    },
-   "records": []    # or null if it doesn't exist
+   "records": []    # or null if player has no finishes }
-}

 -------------------------------------------------------------------------------